Diabetes usually means a big “NO” to sugar intake. But how far is this true?

 Dates are one of the most commonly eaten foods in the Middle East.
 Their amazing nutritional qualities and health benefits are well known to people across the globe.
 The date palm is called “The Tree of Life” because of the long shelf life and rich nutritional profile of its fruits (1).

 Apart from containing a high amount of fructose, they also contain an opulence of fiber and nutrients like vitamins A, K, and B-complex, iron, calcium, sodium, potassium, magnesium, and zinc.
-The presence of these nutrients in dates helps prevent constipation, heart diseases, intestinal problems, anemia, and diarrhea, among other conditions (2).
+The presence of these nutrients in dates helps prevent constipation, heart diseases, anemia, and diarrhea, among other conditions (2).
+Due to their high fructose/fructan content, they may be problematic for IBS.

 All well.
 But what about diabetes?
 What’s the connection between dates and diabetes?